VoronDesign/VoronUsers/printer_mods/aguscalderon/Ehecatl air filter/README.md

 Instructions
 ------------
+The base stl has supports built in
-The filter and fan stl's are provided with and without logos.
+The middle and fan case stl's are provided with and without logos.
 The walls of the base are very thin try to assemble the thing slow and carefully You may crack one or two walls and still be good to go but don't breake the whole thing